How to buy the right kayak paddle

 Do you get left and right hand paddles?

 Yes.
-For the majority of people paddling today regardless if you are left or right-handed, most instructors will teach you a right hand technique, some people however do struggle and need a left handed paddle.
+For the majority of people paddling today, regardless of if you are left or right-handed, most instructors will teach you a right hand technique.
+While this is fine for most, some people do struggle and need a left handed paddle.
 The difference being a right-handed person will have their right hand as their control hand (tight on the right, loose in the left) a lefty will use their left hand as the control hand, and spin the paddle in their right hand.

 The Types of paddles

-All-round / General purpose - This is where most people start their paddle buying experience, the paddles generally come with aluminum shafts & plastic blades, the plus of this is that the paddles are very strong and relatively cheap, the down side is that they tend to be fairly heavy, normal length is around 200cm.
-Whitewater - Stronger blades and shaft, typically made from composite materials (Glass / Carbon), length’s 190cm’s to 200cm’s.
+All-round / General purpose - This is where most people start their paddle buying experience.
+The paddles generally come with aluminium shafts & plastic blades, the plus of this is that the paddles are very strong and relatively cheap, the down side is that they tend to be fairly heavy, normal length is around 215cm.
+Whitewater - Stronger blades and shaft, typically made from composite materials (Glass / Carbon), length’s 194cm’s to 200cm’s.
 Sea Kayaking / touring - Lighter weight blades and shafts, typically longer than whitewater paddles, commonly made from composite materials (high-end) and aluminum’s and plastics (lower end), typical lengths 210cm’s up to 220cm.

 Straight and Crank Paddles